imjihuan/fuego/docs/rst_src/Architecture.rst

 Input
 ======
  * Input descriptions:
     * the board file has variables defining attributes of the board, like the toolchain, network address, method of accessing the board, etc.
-   * tools.sh has variables which are used for identifying the toolchain used to build binary test programs
+    * The tools.sh script has variables which are used for identifying the toolchain used to build binary test programs

        * It uses the TOOLCHAIN variable to determine the set of variables to define

-   * a testplan lists multiple tests to run
+   * A testplan lists multiple tests to run
       * It specifies a test name and spec for each one
       * a spec file holds the a set of variable declarations which are used by the tests themselves.
         These are put into environment variables on the target.

  * ovgen.py reads the plans, board files, distrib files and specs, and produces a single prolog.sh file that has all the information for the test

  * Each test in the system has a fuego shell script

     * This must have the same name as the base name of the test:
        * \<base_test_name>.sh

  * Most (but not all) tests have an additional test program

     * this program is executed on the board (the device under test)
     * it is often a compiled program, or set of programs
     * it can be a simple shell script
     * it is optional - sometime the base script can execute the needed commands for a test without an additional program placed on the board

  * The base script declares the tarfile for the test, and has functions
    for: test_build(), test_deploy() and test_run()

     * The test script is run on host (in the container)
        * but it can include commands that will run on the board
     * tarball has the tarfile